-A common cause of a dog with a runny nose is rhinitis, a simple nasal infection, explains veterinarian Dr. Gary.
+A common cause of a dog’s nose always dripping is rhinitis, a simple nasal infection, explains veterinarian Dr. Gary.
 In this case, the clear, fluid is coming from both nostrils and it’s clear and watery.

 With rhinitis, it is important to determine what is causing the irritation and inflammation of the dog’s nasal passages.
 Cigarette smoke, candles or incense, pollution are a few irritants that can cause trouble, explains veterinarian Dr. Kara.

 If the vet suspects allergic rhinitis, mild cases cases can be managed with antihistamines.
 Allergic rhinitis is similar to hay fever in people and is the result of something that the dog is inhaling and irritating his nasal passages.
 Often triggers include pollen, grasses. molds, dust and dust mites.

 Just like people, dogs can get upper respiratory infections that lead to annoying symptoms such as coughing, sneezing and a runny nose.
 In these cases, the nasal discharge in dogs can be indicative of the presence of infectious agents such as bordetella (kennel cough) or parainfluenza.
 Generally, a viral infection subsides after 7 to 10 days, but if bacterial organisms are present, then a course of antibiotics may be needed, explains veterinarian Dr. Gary.

 While a runny nose in a dog can be due to a virus, when a dog is acting lethargic along with nasal discharge, it can be indicative of pneumonia.
 Pneumonia can be seen in puppies or dogs with weakened immune systems.
 Dogs with pneumonia typically have discharge from the eyes and nose, fever, loss of appetite and lethargy, explains Critical Care Vet.
 See your vet as soon as possible if you suspect pneumonia in your dog.